pontus/LocalEGA/docs/index.rst

 The overall data workflow consists of three parts:

-- The user logs onto the Local EGA's inbox and uploads the encrypted files.
+- The users logs onto the Local EGA's inbox and uploads the encrypted files.
 They then go to the Central EGA's interface to prepare a submission;
 - Upon submission completion, the files are ingested into the archive and